Provincial and Territorial Energy Profiles – Manitoba

 GHG Emissions

-• Manitoba’s emissions per capita are 15.7 tonnes of CO2e – 11% below the Canadian average of 17.7 tonnes per capita.
+• Manitoba’s emissions per capita are 15.3 tonnes of CO2e, which is 16% below the Canadian average of 18.2 tonnes per capita.

-• The largest emitting sectors in Manitoba are agriculture at 34%, transportation at 31%, and buildings (residential and service industry) at 14% of total emissions (Figure 7).
+• The largest emitting sectors in Manitoba are agriculture at 33%, transportation at 29%, and buildings (residential and commercial) at 15% of total emissions (Figure 7).

-• Manitoba’s GHG emissions from the oil and gas sector in 2020 were 0.89 MT of CO2e, attributable to crude oil production and oil and gas transmission.
+• Manitoba’s GHG emissions from the oil and gas sector in 2022 were 0.93 MT CO2e, attributable to crude oil production and oil and gas transmission.

 • Manitoba generates virtually all its electricity from renewable sources.
-As such, it emits less than 0.1 MT CO2e emissions from electricity generation, or 0.1% of total Canadian GHG emissions from power generation.
+As a result, it emits less than 0.1 MT CO2e emissions from electricity generation, or 0.1% of total Canadian GHG emissions from power generation.

 Top of Page